lokaur/CakeStore/README.md

 # Cakes Store
+Order cakes service for the cakes store

 ## Description
-Order cakes service for the candy store.
+This project is made for educational purposes.
+Main goal: to learn **Spring Boot** and **Kotlin**

 Create two microservices:
 ### Cake Assortment Service